PLANNING A BAR FOR BAR AREA AND PATRON CAPACITY

 To clarify, when designing commercial bars, always remember that patron occupancy guidelines are defined by building codes.
 This is merely the starting point.
 In reality, occupancy is dictated by the local fire marshal.
 This article specifically addresses the intended spatial relationship between bar size and patron capacity.
 Let’s begin with this example: how large should a bar be for a restaurant/bar with an occupancy of 125 patrons (refer to the drawing at right)?

-WHEN DESIGNING A BAR THINK IN TERMS OF BARTENDER STATIONS
+WHEN PLANNING A BAR THINK IN TERMS OF BARTENDER STATIONS

 When designing commercial bars, I think of bar size in terms of the number of bartender stations – not necessarily bar area.